 This issue brief was provided by

-Bolaji Ogalu | Lead Research Analyst, Governance & Political Institutions | b.o@borg.re
+Bolaji Ogalu | Chief Research Analyst, Governance & Political Institutions | b.o@borg.re

-Rachel Ogidan | Research Assistant, Governance & Political Institutions | r.o@borg.re
+Rachel Ogidan | Research Analyst, Governance & Political Institutions | r.o@borg.re

 Our issue-briefs provides a platform to provide commentaries on knowledge surrounding a current relevant local or transnational discussion.